kb-dk/access-digital-objects/text-corpora.md

 [README](README.md) - [Dissemination](oai-pmh.md) - [Web services in COP](cop-backend.md) - [Aerial Photography](geographic-data.md) - [Image delivery](image-delivery.md) - [Metadata Formats](metadata-formats.md) - [Text Corpora](text-corpora.md)

-# Access to text search, retrieval etc
+# Access to web services for text search, retrieval and other operations

 The Royal Danish Library provide access to some text and language resources.
+Until recently these resources has been meant for users coming to a site for searching, browsing and basically reading.

+Now we want to complement these end user services with various text APIs.
+These are entirely new and they are provided as is with no guarantee.
+We hope that they are useful for students and scholars alike, and we also hope that this could lead to discussions on what kind APIs are useful within digital humanities and literary computing.

-The text APIs are entirely new and demonstrate programmatic access to services like
+The text resources are

 * [Archive for Danish Literature, ADL](http://www.adl.dk/).
 The APIs described in this document apply to this data set, but the new